iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

    **Who we contacted:** Ms. Wei Qin, General Manager of Zheyan Lanhaixing Products Co., Ltd., Engineer Chen Wei, **visited Zhejiang Lanhaixing filling line**.
    **Why:** To understand the practical problems that might be encountered when transitioning from a lab product to an industrial commodity.
    **What we learned:** Downstream packaging stages might become efficiency bottlenecks due to product physical properties (like viscosity).
-   **How we adapted our project:** In hardware design and future planning, we will pay more attention to **compatibility and adaptability** with downstream industrial equipment.
+   **How we adapted our project:** In hardware design and future planning, we will pay more attention to **compatibility and adaptability** with downstream industrial equipment."
-"
 %}

 {% include dropdown.html